• Loading stock data...

 The new markets from Robinhood Derivatives LLC will be powered by KalshiEx LLC—the parent company of Kalshi, which on Monday informed the federal regulator Commodity Futures Trading Commission (CFTC) about new offerings of its own that let users trade on how many touchdowns a given player will score in a game, point spreads, and the overall total score.

-The timing is “strictly a coincidence,” JB Mackenzie, VP and GM of Futures and International at Robinhood, tells Front Office Sports
+The timing is “strictly a coincidence,” JB Mackenzie, VP and GM of futures and international at Robinhood, tells Front Office Sports

 “Football is far and away the most popular sport in America, and we felt it was the perfect time to launch these prediction markets ahead of the start of the college football season this weekend,” he says.

 Robinhood says the new markets are actively being rolled out and will be available to “all eligible customers in the coming days.”
-In order to create a Robinhood account, users must be at least 18, among other requirements, according to the company website.
+To create a Robinhood account, users must be at least 18, among other requirements, according to the company website.
 To start, the company will offer event contracts for the first two weeks of the pro and college seasons, with additional matchups being added each week.

-The trading platform also aims to expand its event contracts into additional sports-related production markets, and Mackenzie noted the company already offers access to contracts across sports like pro baseball, golf, and soccer (as well as non-sports-related contracts like crypto, economics and culture).
+The trading platform also aims to expand its event contracts into additional sports-related production markets, and Mackenzie noted the company already offers access to contracts across sports like pro baseball, golf, and soccer (as well as non-sports-related contracts like crypto, economics, and culture).

-Sports prediction markets like those offered by Robinhood in all 50 U.S. states, have garnered controversy because they appear so similar to traditional sports betting, which is regulated on a state-by-state basis.
+Sports prediction markets, like those offered by Robinhood in all 50 U.S. states, have garnered controversy because they appear so similar to traditional sports betting, which is regulated on a state-by-state basis.
 Robinhood alluded to the backlash these event contracts have received, saying that “unlike sports betting, where the firm sets a line, event contracts leverage the power and rigor of financial market structure and are offered in a marketplace where buyers and sellers interact to set the price.”

 “Customers can access the contracts in real time and manage risk by adjusting—or exiting—their positions up to and throughout a game before a contract expires,” the company added.